nicoladilillo/Embedded-Linux-Assignment/README.md

 ## Note

-To default all this operations are set from qemuarm machine.
+To default all this operations are set for Raspberry Pi 1.

 # How run application